LangProc/langproc-2017-lab/readme.md

 The three exercises are equally weighted, and are worth 33.3% of your computing lab mark.

-Each exercise is structured as:

-- Basic (60%) : An exercises that is relatively
-  easy, using an existing code structure.
-There is a full test-bench included, which will also be used for assesment.

-- Intermediate (20%) : Slightly more challenging
-  exercises, with less support in terms of skeleton code and prompts.
-These are not designed to be "hard" as such, just to require a bit more thinking and independent work.

-- Advanced (20%) : A more complicated part which is mainly for those wishing to challenge themselves.

 The primary purpose of the lab sessions is to ensure that everyone learns the basic skills needed for the coursework.
-The intermediate and advanced parts are more for guided self-study - expect to have conversations and discussions with the lab helpers about them.
-There is no fixed answer, so they can't tell you want it is.
+They are not designed to be challenging, but they do require you to get to grips with a number of tools and concepts that you will need later.

 The three exercises are:

-1 - [Lexers and regular expressions](1-regexes) : Due 31st Jan at 22:00.
+1 - [Lexers and regular expressions](1-regexes) : Due Tue 30th Jan at 22:00.

-2 - [Parsers and ASTs](2-parsers) : Due 14th Feb at 22:00.
+2 - [Parsers and ASTs](2-parsers) : Due 13th Feb at 22:00.

-2 - [Code Generation](3-codegen) : Due 28th Feb at 22:00.
+2 - [Code Generation](3-codegen) : Due 27th Feb at 22:00.

 The code for each exercise will be submitted via github, and the hash of the commit to be tested will be submitted